All Episodes

 America's back.

-America is back to being subservient to the world opinion and funding the Paris climate accords while allowing India and China to be classified as developing nations.
+America's back to being subservient to the world opinion and funding the Paris Climate Accords while allowing India and China to be classified as developing nations.

-I mean, it's it's I mean, Joe wandering into the wrong cafeteria, and his wife has to find him and lead him on to the right path.
+I mean, it's, I mean, Joe wandering into the wrong cafeteria, and his wife has to find him and lead him to the right path.

 You want to, you know, Joe confusing Syria and Libya three times.